Aladin147/ZinApp/docs/journal.md

     - Implement animation system with Reanimated 2
     - Update remaining screens with new components and styling

+[2025-04-12] Augment (AI Assistant)
+- **Action:** Created spacing utility functions and documentation.
+- **Details:**
+    - Created `utils/spacing.ts` with utility functions for consistent spacing application
+    - Added `getSpacing`, `getSpacingObject`, `getSpacingObjectHV`, and `getSpacingObjectTRBL` functions
+    - Created `docs/SPACING.md` to document spacing rules and best practices
+    - Updated UI_IMPLEMENTATION_PLAN.md to mark spacing utility functions as completed
+    - Updated TODO.md to mark spacing utility functions as completed
+    - Created `utils/index.ts` to export all utility functions
+    - Updated CHANGELOG.md to include spacing utility functions
+- **Issues:**
+    - None significant
+- **Decisions:**
+    - Used a functional approach to spacing utilities for better reusability
+    - Created comprehensive documentation to ensure consistent usage
+    - Followed the 4pt grid system as specified in design documentation
+- **Follow-up:**
+    - Implement typography with Uber Move font
+    - Create QR scanner component
+    - Update remaining screens with new components
+    - Implement animation system with Reanimated 2

+[2025-04-13] Augment (AI Assistant)
+- **Action:** Deferred QR scanner implementation to focus on core functionality.
+- **Details:**
+    - Removed QRScanner component from the codebase
+    - Created a placeholder QRScannerShowcaseScreen with "coming soon" message
+    - Updated TODO.md to move QR scanner functionality to low priority
+    - Removed QR-related dependencies to simplify the codebase
+- **Issues:**
+    - Encountered compatibility issues with expo-camera and expo-barcode-scanner
+    - Native module errors persisted despite trying different versions
+- **Decisions:**
+    - Prioritized app stability and core UI implementation over QR functionality
+    - Deferred QR scanner implementation to later phases
+    - Maintained navigation structure with placeholder screens
+    - Focused on ensuring the app loads and functions properly
+- **Follow-up:**
+    - Implement typography with Uber Move font
+    - Update remaining screens with new components
+    - Implement animation system with Reanimated 2
+    - Focus on Apple dev-grade UI/UX and brand identity implementation

+[2025-04-14] Augment (AI Assistant)
+- **Action:** Implemented Phase 1 of UI/UX Enhancement Plan - Typography System Refinement
+- **Details:**
+    - Enhanced typography system with comprehensive variants and documentation
+    - Updated Typography component with proper types and documentation
+    - Refined color system with semantic naming and consistent palette
+    - Enhanced spacing system with comprehensive scale and component-specific values
+    - Created TypographyShowcaseScreen to demonstrate all typography variants
+    - Updated App.tsx to use the Typography component consistently
+    - Updated DESIGN_TOKENS.md with detailed typography and spacing documentation
+- **Issues:**
+    - Unable to use Uber Move font directly due to licensing; using Inter as fallback
+    - Needed to ensure backward compatibility with existing components
+- **Decisions:**
+    - Used Inter font as a high-quality alternative to Uber Move
+    - Implemented a more comprehensive typography system with additional variants
+    - Added letter spacing to typography variants for more refined text styling
+    - Enhanced spacing system with component-specific values for consistency
+- **Follow-up:**
+    - Implement Visual Identity enhancements (Phase 2)
+    - Update Button and Card components to use new design tokens
+    - Create color showcase screen
+    - Implement consistent elevation (shadows) across components

 ---

 [2025-04-08] Cline (AI Assistant)